 SHINE for Autumn Act (National)

 We don't need to tell you just how important this is.
-Check out this brief summary from Mom Congress for an overview of how the SHINE for Autumn Act will help families obtain critical information to save babies' lives and visit SHINEforAutumnAct.org to read more.
+Check out this 1-page summary for an overview of how the SHINE for Autumn Act will help families obtain critical information to save babies' lives and visit SHINEforAutumnAct.org to read more.

 Provide needed resources not available today to the CDC, NIH, and states to standardize and improve stillbirth data collection and invest in research so we can better understand stillbirth in the United States, with the goal of lowering the U.S. stillbirth rate

 Develop, and make publicly available, educational awareness materials on stillbirth to increase education and awareness around the issue of stillbirth to prevent it when possible

 Train additional Perinatal Pathologists to address the shortage of qualified experts in the US to investigate the causes of stillbirth (a critical hurdle to improving research)